 Here is the thing… we can now take so many images, it is impossible to have enough wall space to mount them all, or photo albums to store them all.

 Woodward shares photo compositional theories using photo examples inlcuding: Variations of “Rule of Thirds,” Frames within Frames, Pose Directions, Diagonals, Swishes, S Curves, Vanishing Points, etc. Sound volume is a bit low, otherwise phenomenal Video Demo on these topics.

 What are some real life practical examples of how lens aperture affects Depth of Field (DOF) and various forms of apparent sharpness?
-Changing apertures, sensors sizes or lens focal lengths have real world implications for several forms of distortion effects … Continue reading

 More light may be captured in cameras as a function of primarily four things: larger apertures, more sensitive recording medias, slower shutter speeds and more available lights.

 A great deal of what I have learned about glamour photography has been from the words, photographs and observation of other photographers.
 As so much may be learned while quietly watching someone else work, I was fortunate, this past weekend, to have the honor and privilege of observing fellow Phoenix photographer John Foley as he was shooting one of his amazing editorial projects.

 It quickly became evident well ahead of the evening’s planned shoot, that John’s vision, attention to details and preparations were quite exact as to where, how, with what props, and what final pictures were intended to be captured.

 John is fond of using and used for this night shoot a series of incandescent hot lights.
 Each light is kept on an individual dimmer in order to adjust and control the quality of his lighting precisely.
 These lights are often used at far less than full power and have various metal reflector dishes, from about 6 inch cones to something like a 10 inch curved dish.